alberreman/Distributed-Collaborative-Entity/Adding and Removing Stakeholder Groups.md

         -   Of the total people who do vote, a decision is made based on their majority or super majority position.

-    -   *//Or: There would be a threshold for maximum amount of dissent*
+    -   *Or there would be some maximum allowable dissent.
+Three ways:*

-        -   This could be done two ways: maximum dissent of participating voters.
-Ex: No more than 20% of voters can reject the proposal.
-If there is an 50% voter turnout, up to X-1 % of those voting can reject the proposal.
-Or, no stakeholder group can have more than some percentage of opposition.
+        -   *Maximum dissent of participating voters.
+Ex: No more than 20% of votes can be in opposition to the proposal.*

-            -   Maybe it’s 2/3 majority of the voting participants to overturn the board.
-Get all US government on this shit.
+            -   *Maybe it’s 2/3 majority of the voting participants to overturn the board.
+Get all US government on this shit.*

-        -   //OR: maximum allowable dissent expressed of total voting-eligible population/reputation.
-Ex: No more than X% of total existing reputation can be staked against a proposal.
-No more than 20% of **POTENTIAL** voters can reject the proposal.
-If 20% of reputation is staked behind a refusal, the proposal is rejected even if there is 100% voter turnout and 80% accept the proposal.
+        -   *No stakeholder group can have more than some percentage of opposition.*

+        -   *Maximum allowable dissent expressed of total voting-eligible population/reputation, not percentage of total voters.*

             -   This seems well suited to a system with low voter participation, since the people most likely to vote are those who dissent,